-The network throughput between your on-premises networks, enabled by ExpressRoute Global Reach, is capped by the smaller of the two ExpressRoute circuits.
+The network throughput between your on-premises networks, enabled by ExpressRoute Global Reach, gets capped by the smaller of the two ExpressRoute circuits.
 Premises-to-Azure traffic and premises-to-premises traffic share the same circuit and are subject to the same bandwidth cap.

-With ExpressRoute Global Reach, what are the limits on the number of routes I can advertise and the number of routes I will receive?
+With ExpressRoute Global Reach, what are the limits on the number of routes I can advertise and the number of routes I receive?

 Can I send IPv6 traffic over an ExpressRoute Global Reach connection?